A Pillar of Edge Transformation

-With the emergence of 5G, service providers and enterprises are preparing for a new generation of dynamic, customized, and profitable business services.
-However, work remains to be done before networks can actually deliver them.
+With the emergence and rollout of 5G, service providers and enterprises are preparing for a new generation of dynamic, customized, and profitable business services.
+However, work remains before networks can actually deliver them.
 The key challenge is a need for greater intelligence and computational capabilities at the service edge.
-Although there is a broad agreement across the industry that the edge needs to transform, the details about what this transformation looks like or what the “service edge” actually is, becomes more complicated.
+Although there's a broad agreement across the industry that the edge needs to transform, the details about what this transformation looks like or what the “service edge” actually becomes is more complicated.

 Most mobility networks have justified their rollouts based on consumer demand, but it’s no longer the case for 5G.
 Service providers delivering consumer experiences are looking to the horizon for what comes next.
-The real growth potential lies in vertical market opportunities which would require a greater emphasis on business/enterprise service offerings.
+The real growth potential lies in vertical market opportunities which would require a greater emphasis on business/enterprise service offerings (Figure 1).

 Figure 1.
 Business services